-Purchasing a bulk roll of 100 feet of film and manually loading it into canisters by hand is among the ideal options to lower expenses.
+Buying a bulk roll of 100 feet of film and loading in into canisters yourself is certainly one of the most popular ways to cut costs.

-All said and done, you will end up getting about 18 canisters of 36 frames each.
-Expect to save 20-30% based on the film you decide on.
+A 100’ roll will fill up typically around 18 rolls of film containing 36 exposures each.
+Expect to save 20-30% based on the film you purchase.

-Be aware that you're going to be limited to 100-foot rolls of black and white film.
-This is in part because black & white film is quite a bit easier and less expensive to process at home.
+Keep in mind that you are limited to 100 foot rolls of black and white film.
+This is due to black and white film is less difficult and cheaper to develop at home.

-It's simple to process and scan any film yourself.
-It is a great way to spend less so you can use more film with your Nikon FM2.
+You have the ability to develop and scan any film yourself.
+It is an excellent way to spend less so that you can shoot more film with your Nikon FM2.

-Black & white film is significantly less complicated to develop yourself.
-Developer temperature and development times are not as imperative to do correctly with black & white films as temperatures and time are for slide or color negative.
+Black & white film is significantly less difficult to develop at home.
+Chemical temperature and development times are both not as essential to do correctly with black and white film as they are for color negative or transparency film.